reza55n/ExcelColorizeRows/README.md

 3. Press `Alt+F11` (`Fn+F11` on Mac) to open VBA Editor
 4. Paste the code

-Now you can save your document as `Excel Macro-Enabled Workbook (*.xlsm)` to use it later.
+Now you can save your document as `Excel Macro-Enabled Workbook (*.xlsm)` format to use it later.

 ## How to use